Home Remodeling FAQs

 There are others out there who claim to do professional work, but we've cleaned up enough disastrous renovations to know that just because someone says he can do it, doesn't mean he can.
 Don't find yourself getting a great deal on a project that turns into a complete nightmare.

 We hear this a lot.
+After many years in this industry, we’ve realized that trying to be a “Jack of all Trades” probably means you are a master of none.
 While we are on-site the vast majority of the time, you'd probably prefer our project manager doesn't try his hand at electrical work.
 So yes, we use wonderful subcontractors to do the work that they have spent their lives mastering.
 But this does not mean we are not present, or doing much of the work ourselves.
+So we do sub-contract various trades, but we would never subcontract the project itself to another contractor.
+Our name is on each of these projects and we take that extremely seriously.

 Possibly, but most people who have tried it, say they would never do it again.
 It's taken years to develop the relationships we have with our vendors and subcontractors.
 They work hard to be as accommodating as possible with us because of this long standing, mutually beneficial relationship.
 The rates given to us might be very different than the rates given to a homeowner, so there might not be a great difference between hiring everyone yourself, and just allowing us to take care of the entire project.

 It's sad that there are so many fly-by-night companies out there that are just looking to collect a check and get out.
-If we did that, we certainly couldn't operate under the same name for the past ten years, live and work in our community or have the flawless reviews and reputation we enjoy.
+If we did that, we certainly couldn't operate under the same name since 2009, live and work in our community or have the flawless reviews and reputation we enjoy.
 We also provide contracts that legally bind us to a high standard.
 These contracts protect the homeowner from any fraudulent practices, or outright negligence.